garnajee/Gofile/README.md

                         Upload multiple files to the same folder.
 All files will share the same URL.
-This option requires a valid token exported as: `GOFILE_TOKEN` -o, --open-urls       Open the URL(s) in the browser when the upload is complete (macOS-only)
+This option requires a valid token exported as: `GOFILE_TOKEN` -f, --folder-id       ID of an existing Gofile folder into which to upload files -o, --open-urls       Open the URL(s) in the browser when the upload is complete (macOS-only)
   -e, --export          Export upload response(s) to a JSON file